scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Wildcard Addressing {#serv-disc}

-SCION allows endpoints to use wildcard addresses in the control-plane routing, to designate any core AS, e.g., to place requests for core- or down-segments during path lookup.
-These wildcard addresses are of the form I-0, to designate any AS in ISD I. Here, "0" is the wildcard for the AS.
+SCION allows endpoints to use wildcard addresses in the control plane routing to designate any core AS, e.g. to place requests for core segments or down segments during path lookup.
+These wildcard addresses are of the form I-0, to designate any AS in ISD I and here "0" is the wildcard for the AS.
 For more information, see [](#wildcard).

 ## Avoiding Circular Dependencies and Partitioning

 A secure and reliable routing architecture has to be designed specifically to avoid circular dependencies during network initialization.
 One goal of SCION is that the Internet can start up even after large outages or attacks, in addition to avoiding cascades of outages caused by fragile interdependencies.
 This section lists the concepts SCION uses to prevent circular dependencies.

 - Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
 In order to participate in this process, an AS only needs to be aware of its direct neighbors.
-As long as no path segments are available, communicating with the neighboring ASes is possible with the one-hop path type, which does not rely on any path information.
-SCION uses these *one-hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
-The One-Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.
+As long as no path segments are available, communicating with the neighboring ASes is possible with the one hop path type which does not rely on any path information.
+SCION uses these *one hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
+The One Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.
 - Path segment types: SCION uses different types of path segments to compose end-to-end paths.
 Notably, a single path segment already enables intra-ISD communication.
-For example, a non-core AS can reach the core of the local ISD simply by using an up-segment fetched from the local path storage, which is populated during the beaconing process.
+For example, a non-core AS can reach the core of the local ISD simply by using an up segment fetched from the local path storage which is populated during the beaconing process.
 - Path reversal: In SCION, every path is reversible.
 That is, the receiver of a packet can reverse the path in the packet header in order to produce a reply packet without having to perform a path lookup.
 Such a packet follows the original packet's path backwards.
-- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's Trust Root Configuration TRC and certificates) that is needed to verify any message it sends.
-This (together with the path reversal) means that the receiver of a message can always obtain all this necessary material by contacting the sender.<br>
+- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's TRC and certificates) that is needed to verify any message it sends.
+This (together with the path reversal) means that the receiver of a message can always obtain all this material by contacting the sender.<br>

 **Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.dekater-scion-pki}}.

-### Partition and Healing

-Besides inter-dependencies, another threat to the Internet is network partition.
-Partition occurs when one network is split into two because of a link failure.
-However, partition of the global SCION inter-domain network is much less likely to happen: During normal operation, the full network fabric is available, offering multiple paths between all ASes.
-Even during failures there is no special failure mode required, as SCION-enabled ASes could always switch to otherwise unused links.
+Besides inter-dependencies, another threat to the Internet is network partition which occurs when one network is split into two because of a link failure.
+However, partition of the global SCION inter-domain network is much less likely to happen as during normal operation the full network fabric is available, offering multiple paths between all ASes.
+Even during failures there is no special failure mode required as SCION-enabled ASes can always switch to otherwise unused links.

-Recovering (also called healing) from a partitioned network is also seamless, as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material.
+Recovering (also called healing) from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material.

 ## Communication Protocol

-All communication between the control services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
+All communication between the Control Services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
 Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

 The RPC messages are transported via the {{Connect}}'s rpc protocol; a gRPC-like protocol that carries messages over HTTP/3 (see {{RFC9114}})).
 HTTP3 traffic uses QUIC/UDP ({{RFC9000}}) as a transport layer.
-In the case of SCION, UDP relies on the SCION data plane.
+In the case of SCION, UDP relies on the data plane.

-{{app-a}} provides the entire control service API definition in protobuf format.
+{{app-a}} provides the entire Control Service API definition in protobuf format.

-{{app-b}} provides details about the establishment of the underlying QUIC connections through the SCION data plane.
+{{app-b}} provides details about the establishment of the underlying QUIC connections through the data plane.

 # Path Exploration or Beaconing {#beaconing}

 ## Introduction and Overview

-**Path exploration** is the process where an AS discovers paths to other ASes.
-In SCION, this process is referred to as *beaconing*.
-This section gives a detailed explanation of the SCION beaconing process.
+**Path Exploration** is the process where an AS discovers paths to other ASes.
+In SCION, this process is referred to as *beaconing* and this section provides a detailed explanation of this.

-In SCION, the *control service* of each AS is responsible for the beaconing process.
-The control service generates, receives, and propagates so-called *path-segment construction beacons (PCBs)* on a regular basis, to iteratively construct path segments.
+In SCION, the *Control Service* of each AS is responsible for the beaconing process.
+The Control Service generates, receives, and propagates the *Path Segment Construction Beacons (PCBs)* on a regular basis, to iteratively construct path segments.

 PCBs contain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *inter-ISD* or core beaconing is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.

 - *Inter-ISD or core beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
-During core beaconing, the control service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
-Core beaconing is periodic; PCBs are sent over policy-compliant paths to discover multiple paths between any pair of core ASes.
+During core beaconing, the Control Service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
+Core beaconing is periodic; PCBs are sent over policy compliant paths to discover multiple paths between any pair of core ASes.
-- *Intra-ISD beaconing is the process of constructing path segments between ASes in the same ISD.
-Every core AS originates PCBs at regular intervals and sends these to all egress interfaces that have connections to neighbor ASes.
-A PCB sent to a neighboring core AS initiates a core segment, whereas a PCB sent to a child AS initiates an up/down segment.
+- *Intra-ISD beaconing* creates path segments from core ASes to non-core ASes.
+For this, the Control Services of core ASes create PCBs and sends them to the non-core child ASes (typically customer ASes) at regular intervals.
+The Control Service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on until the PCB reaches an AS without any customer (leaf AS).
+As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD.

-On its way, a PCB accumulates cryptographically protected path information and forwarding information per traversed AS.
-At every AS, metadata as well as information about the AS's ingress and egress interfaces are added to the PCB.
+On its way, a PCB accumulates cryptographically protected path and forwarding information per traversed AS.
+At every AS, metadata as well as information about the AS's ingress and egress interfaces is added to the PCB.

 ### Peering Links